gyroknight/eau2/report/doc.md

 ## Status

-Much of the basic framework is written (if not functional currently), but there are missing things and a lot of polishing that needs to be done.

-- It doesn't build (91% works :) )
+- M3 example works on "distributed" nodes
+- Multithreading is now working correctly
+- KVStore is functional
 - DataFrames are mostly working, but there are potentially still some bugs.
 - We do not have a network layer implemented.
-- Our KVStore is mostly implemented, but has serious problems.
-The local storage is fine, but the distributed storage is broken.
+- Distributed DataFrames still need to be added
+- Better file structure
+- Serializer is coming along
+- Major components are fully implemented
+- Communication and serialization format are pretty well-defined.
+- Listener works as expected, should be fairly easy to slot in network
+- File reader needs to be incorporated
 - Testing needs to be improved:
     - We are missing unit tests for some classes.
     - We are missing more elaborate application-layer tests.
     - Valgrind is not working.
-- There's a lot of inconsistency in the codebase regarding style and ownership.
+- There's a bit of inconsistency in the codebase regarding style and ownership.